 By 2015, the value of counterfeit goods globally is expected to exceed $1.7 trillion, a figure which is 2% of the world’s total current economic output.
 Apparels and fashion accessories make up the largest share of the fake goods market.
-Once fake brands were sold from suitcase and in secret but now with technology and skills improving, the quality of the replicas is better than ever and sold in stores more openly, at a significantly lower price.
-It is estimated that clothing and footwear companies in Europe lose approximately $9.8 billion each year to this market Some sellers outright admit to selling imitations but some still try to trick you into thinking that the items are genuine.
+Once fake brands were sold from suitcases and in secret.
+Still, now with technology and skills improving, the quality of the replicas is better than ever and sold in stores more openly, at a significantly lower price.
+It is estimated that clothing and footwear companies in Europe lose approximately $9.8 billion each year to this market.
+Some sellers outright admit to selling imitations, but some still try to trick you into thinking that the items are genuine.
 Therefore, we guess it is better to do your homework before hitting a store and buying your new luxury item, because as Giorgio Armani said, “the difference between style and fashion is quality!”

 Ways to Spot a Fake!